Gold Price History in India (1983–2026): From ₹1,858 to ₹1.5 Lakh Trending

 Key Insights from 42 Years of Gold Price Data

-- The 2003–2013 decade saw explosive growth (17% CAGR)
+- The 2003–2013 decade saw explosive growth (~17% CAGR), driven by global commodity cycles and post-crisis monetary expansion.

 Future readers can update this spot value to compare against the long-term growth averages shared above